 High execution speed.
 Go is a compiled programming language, so it doesn’t need to create a separate program to translate a program from a high-level language to a low-level language.

 Law entry threshold.
-It’s one of the greatest benefits of Go in microservices development.
+It’s one of the greatest benefits of Golang in microservices development.
 Code written in this language is very easy to understand and correct even for a new developer on your team.
 Specialists understand Go-powered apps quickly, while with other programming languages the process takes more time.

 If you want to know more about how to choose a developer team for Go outsourcing, read our article.